2017 Estate Planning:

 It’s Not Just For Your Grandfather Anymore

 Financially dependent individuals — such as your children (minors) — deserve to be afforded as much of your estate as possible.
+If you want to know why, see Bengal Law contact information and learn from the expert the best course of action.
 If you don’t have many assets, it may be even more important to plan to make sure what you do have makes it to the destination you think is most appropriate.

 The objective is to have a plan in place so your loved ones can carry out your wishes — even if you are 35 years old and in perfect health.
 Have the what-if talk.
 Financial transfers tend to go much more smoothly when beneficiaries are aware of the plan beforehand.
 Discussing the distribution of your assets while you’re still living gives you the opportunity to explain what items you left to whom and why.
 This will clue your loved ones in on the rationale behind your decisions before you begin drafting your estate plan, preventing additional emotional turmoil upon your death.